Prathameshmane/Prathameshmane/README.md

 - 👀 I’m interested in Coding, Sports, Esports
 - 🌱 I’m Pursuing MSc in Computer Science
 - 😇 I want to become Data Scientist.
-- 💞️ I’m looking to collaborate on MNC's
 - 📫 You can reach me on 'Prathameshmane3@gmail.com'
 <!---
 Prathameshmane/Prathameshmane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.